 - 1. From the Virtual Storage Management menu, click View/Modify Virtual Storage. - 2.
-On the Virtual Disk tab, verify that the logical partition does not own any virtual disk. - 3.
-On the Physical Volumes tab, verify the physical volumes mapped to the mobile partition are exportable.
+On the Virtual Disk tab, verify that the logical partition does not own any virtual disk. - On the Physical Volumes tab, verify the physical volumes mapped to the mobile partition are exportable.
 See Identifying exportable disks for more information.
-If the information is incorrect, return to "Preparing the virtual SCSI configuration for partition mobility" on page 141 and complete the task associated with the incorrect information.
+If the information is incorrect, return to "Preparing the virtual SCSI configuration for partition.